 A voter for the National College Baseball Hall of Fame, Baker was recognized in 2006 by the American Baseball Coaches Association ‘For a Quarter Century of Leadership & Devotion to Baseball.’

 In April of 2014, Baker entered Florida State’s Circle of Gold, an honor acknowledging a worthy individual who, through their service and achievements, personify the university’s tradition of excellence.
-Baker has also serves as a TV analyst for Florida State’s home broadcasts on the ACC Network Extra.
+Baker also serves as a TV analyst for Florida State’s home broadcasts on the ACC Network Extra.